Riding Down from Bangor (song): History and variants

 "Riding Down from Bangor" was a poem written by Louis Shreve Osborne in 1871 while attending Harvard.
+The text mentions the Eastern Railroad which ceased only a few years later in 1884 when it became part of the Boston and Maine.

 At some early point, Osborne's poem was set to music.
 It was recorded as a traditional song in 1934 by Frank Crumit and in 1950 by the husband and wife duo Marais & Miranda.

 It is the same poem as "The Harvard Student", also titled "The Pullman Train" (attributed to Louis Shreve Osborne, 1871) by Doney Hammontree.

 Orwell essay

-"Riding Down from Bangor" was also the title of an essay published in 1946 by the English author George Orwell.
+"Riding Down from Bangor" is also the title of an essay published in 1946 by the English author George Orwell.
 In it, he muses on 19th-century American children's literature and the type of society it portrayed.

 Not to be confused

 The song should not be confused with the folk style song "Day Trip to Bangor", a 1980 hit by Fiddler's Dram about "the day we went to Bangor" in Wales.